ionob/stimeserp-docs/Doc/en/Business Development/Basic/Client.md

 Enter the website details of the client.

 <strong>Account:</strong>
 Select the tax account of the client.
-You can use the 'Generate Account' button to create an account for the client and assign it.</li>
+You can use the 'Generate Account' button to create an account for the client and assign it.

    >	Accounts can also be created from **Accounts** **->** **Basic** **->** **Chart of Accounts**.